-Intelligent verbatim means we type what we hear.
-However, we remove hesitations (er, um, uh, and so forth), repetition of words unless used for emphasis, fillers (you know, okay, like, and so forth) when these words add no value to the context, stutters and stammers, and interruptions.
-We use non-standard English (ain’t, gonna, ‘cause, and so forth) where applicable.
+Intelligent verbatim means we still type what we hear but it’s more refined.
+We remove hesitations (er, um, uh, and so forth), repetition of words unless used for emphasis, fillers (you know, okay, like, and so forth) when these words add no value to the context, stutters and stammers, and interruptions.
+We use non-standard English (ain’t, gonna, ‘cause, and so forth) where spoken.
 But we don’t omit any apt information or change the meaning of anything said.

 Full verbatim sentence: “Like, I…I…I didn’t know, um, that he was…was gonna, you know, be there”.

 Intelligent verbatim sentence: “I didn’t know that he was gonna be there”.